mne-jupyter-brown/info/README.md

 **If you wish to keep your content after the workshop, and you know git, you can fork https://github.com/jasmainak/mne-workshop-brown, and clone it directly into the hub**

+## Merging conflicts

+If a merging conflict arises, you can simply delete the file, and force a re-pull..
+To do so open launch the terminal inside your JupyterHub and tye `gitpuller https://github.com/jasmainak/mne-workshop-brown.git master mne-gitpuller`

+To remove a folder you need to either empty it's contents first or force via the terminal `rm -rf myfoldertodelete`